presto-osu/ecoop21/README.md

 Please follow the guide [here](code) to reproduce the results in the paper.

+We also provide a self-contained docker image.
+Please follow the guide [here](docker) to download and use it.

 If you have any question, please contact the authors of the paper or submit an [issue](https://github.com/presto-osu/ecoop21/issues/new?labels=question).